No one has favorited this theater yet

 Located on Manningham Lane at North Parade in the north or Bradford City Centre.
 The Regent Theatre was a purpose built cinema which opened on 30th September 1914 with ‘A Grand Patriotic Concert’, and on 1st October 1914 with the film "Lilly of the Valley".
 It was an imposing building faced in white tiles and had columns, a central pediment and was topped by a decorative dome.
 The cinema had a stage and two dressing rooms, and a cafe for the convenience of its patrons was located in the Winter Gardens section of the building.

 In 1925, it operated for six months with stage shows only.
-Taken over by Associated British Cinemas(ABC) in 1926, they operated the Regent Theatre until 3rd December 1938, when it was taken over by an independent operator.
+Taken over by Associated British Cinemas(ABC) in 1926, they operated the Regent Theatre until 3rd December 1938, when it was taken over by the J.F.
+Emery Circuit.

 Taken over by the Newcastle based Essoldo chain in July 1947, it was re-named Essoldo in December 1949.
 The Essoldo closed on 30th October 1965 with Guy Madison in "Duel at Rio Bravo" and Gordon Mitchell in "Monster From an Unknown World".